(updated March, 2020)

 Prior to setting off on your journey, do your homework.
 Use a website like RoadTrippers.com to plan your trip including places to stay or camp, restaurants, points of interest…even “weird things” you might encounter along your route.
 Also consider becoming a member of a road service provider like AAA in case you need roadside emergency services along the way.
 Better safe than sorry.
 To assure that you have credit card access, you should also contact your credit card provider to let them know you will be traveling.
 Have the post office hold your mail, discontinue newspaper delivery and ask neighbors to keep a watch on your home while you’re gone.

 2. Clean and Service Your Car

 At least a week before departure, take your vehicle in for a complete service.
 In case a repair is required, you’ll have time to take care of it before you leave.
 Clean your car, inside and out, and remove anything you won’t need on your trip (you know, like the old shoes, forgotten office files or raggedy towels clogging your trunk).
 You’ll feel better taking off in a shiny, organized vehicle.

 3. Consider Renting a Vehicle

 Don’t want to put the miles on your car?
 Wondering if your vehicle can handle a long trip?
 Think a roomy SUV might be a more comfortable way to travel?
 Shop around for available rental deals – you might be surprised at the affordability (and peace of mind) a rental car can offer.
 Check Kayak for best rates or check out Turo or GetAround peer-to-peer car sharing services.
 Thinking you need something larger?
-Outdoorsy rents RVs, Campers and Airstream trailers.
+Outdoorsy, (also a peer-to-peer rental company), has RVs, Campers and Airstream trailers available.

 4. Pack Smart